Films, Audio & Samples

 When I chanced upon a copy of the book The Dragons are Singing Tonight I was immediately entranced by the poems and struck by their possibility for musical setting.
 Jack Prelutsky is an American poet, whose poetry for children is highly regarded and widely anthologized.
 Although not a cycle, the poems have a sense of progression through the book.

-Commissioned by Auckland Choral Society (conductor: Peter Watts) with funding provided by Creative New Zealand.
+Commissioned by Auckland Choral Society and conductor Peter Watts with funding provided by Creative New Zealand.

 Poems by Jack Prelutsky